ibm-cloud-docs/vmwaresolutions/services/spp_ordering.md

 # Ordering IBM Spectrum Protect Plus
 {: #spp_ordering}

-You can order the {{site.data.keyword.IBM}} Spectrum Protect&trade; Plus service while ordering a new instance with the service included or by adding the service to your existing instance.
+You can include the {{site.data.keyword.IBM}} Spectrum Protect&trade; Plus service with a new vCenter Server instance or add the service to your existing vCenter Server instance.

 ## Ordering IBM Spectrum Protect Plus for a new instance
 {: #spp_ordering-new}

-When you [order the instance](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **IBM Spectrum Protect Plus** in the **Business Continuity and Migration** category.
+When you [order the instance](/docs/vmwaresolutions?topic=vmware-solutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **IBM Spectrum Protect Plus** in the **Business Continuity and Migration** category.
 Follow the steps to add the service to your instance.

 ## Ordering IBM Spectrum Protect Plus for an existing instance
 {: #spp_ordering-existing}

-On the [instance details page](/docs/services/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances), click **Services** on the left navigation pane, click **IBM Spectrum Protect Plus** in the **Business Continuity and Migration** category, and then click **Add**.
+On the [instance details page](/docs/vmwaresolutions?topic=vmware-solutions-vc_viewinginstances), click **Services** on the left navigation pane, click **IBM Spectrum Protect Plus** in the **Business Continuity and Migration** category, and then click **Add**.
 Follow the steps to add the service to your instance.

 ## IBM Spectrum Protect Plus service configuration
 {: #spp_ordering-config}